 If you’re considering medical schools in Arizona, do your research to determine if the state itself is actually a good fit for your preferences and the type of education you’re looking for.
 Schools will be eager to hear why you are interested in Arizona specifically, and you’ll need to be able to authentically back up this interest with your secondary essays and interviews.

 Next, determine how to articulate this fit to Arizona medical schools.
 What about Arizona are you most passionate about?
-What makes you want to stay there or move there from out-of-state?
+What makes you want to stay there or move there from out of state?

 2 | Gain Experience with Underserved Populations